bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 They must reference each other via a common root, which in our case is `main`, which also happens to be the crate root.

-We still have one more step to do.
+We have one more step left.
 The module `bar` is still in the same file as `foo`.
-Let's move `bar` to be it's own file.
+Let's move `bar` to be its own file.

 Note: [Rust 2018 removed the requirement of always needing a `mod.rs` file](https://doc.rust-lang.org/edition-guide/rust-2018/module-system/path-clarity.html#no-more-modrs).
 So I wont use `mod.rs` for now.